Pension Refund for Nationals of Japan

 Regarding voluntary contributions to the Deutsche Rentenversicherung, the Social Security Agreement specifies that if you reside in the EU or the UK, you are given the choice to continue making contributions towards qualifying for a statutory pension in Germany.

-This means if you live in the EU/UK or have contributed to the German pension system for a minimum of 60 months, you do not qualify for a Refund of German Pension Contributions.
-This is because you are eligible for a German pension, and the agreement enables you to make voluntary contributions, even if you do not directly benefit from them.
+This means that if you live in the EU/UK, or if you have paid into the German pension system for at least 60 months, you will not be eligible for a Refund of German Pension Contributions.
+This is because you are entitled to a German pension and the agreement allows you to make voluntary contributions even if you do not benefit directly from them.

-In addition, Refund of German Pension Contributions is made easy through our online tool in the form of a free eligibility check.
-These tools are designed to seamlessly assess your eligibility for a Refund of German Pension Contributions and estimate the potential refund amount.
-The pension check ensures a transparent and straightforward process for checking your pension insurance records with the German Pension Fund and initiating a Refund of German Pension Contributions.
+Additionally, the Refund of German Pension Contributions is made easy through our online tool in the form of a free eligibility check.
+These instruments are designed to evaluate your eligibility for a Refund of German Pension Contributions seamlessly and estimate the potential refund amount.
+The pension check ensures a transparent and straightforward process for examining your pension insurance records with the German pension fund and initiating a Refund of German Pension Contributions.